GET_TILING_DATA_PTR_WITH_STRUCT

 KernelAdd op;

 auto tilingDataPtr = foo(tiling); // Error.
-The foo function has been executed, and the lifetime of the local variable that has been accessed is ended.
+The foo function has been executed.
+Illegal access to a local variable whose lifecycle has ended.

 op.Init(x, y, z, tilingDataPtr->totalLength, tilingDataPtr->tileNum);